qme1519/personal_portfolio/README.md

 # personal_portfolio
-Repository for my personal portfolio website written in Django.
+Repository for my personal portfolio website written in Django with Bootstrap, available [here](https://jakub-michalski.tech "TMy personal portfolio").
 Currently contains 2 projects:

 ## Visualisation sorting and searching algorithms
 A collection of some of the most popular sorting and searching algorithms, visualised.
 The visualisation will take you through each step that the algorithm did to help you understand it